This program is available by self-referral: request an appointment

 CMHA North and West Vancouver offers short-term, low-cost, confidential, one-to-one support to adults living on the North Shore.
 Our professional team of counsellors can assist you to explore your key concerns, identify opportunities for growth and develop strategies for meaningful change.

-This service provides up to 12 sessions of individual counselling.
+This service provides up to 8 sessions of individual counselling.
+We offer virtual counselling (zoom or phone) as well as in-person, socially distanced meetings.
 This short-term, affordable service is provided for adults who do not have an open claim with ICBC, WCB or any other insurance carrier and who have a realistic potential to benefit from short-term counselling.
 At this time, we are only able to provide individual counselling.

+- Registered Clinical Counsellor (RCC): $60/session for individuals.
 Registered Clinical Counsellors (RCC’s) have a Master’s degree in Clinical or Counselling Psychology and are overseen by a regulatory body that enforces ethical standards of practice and encourages clinicians to continue to update their skills and knowledge through ongoing professional development.
+Meet our RCCs

 Please note that the wait time for an appointment may be up to 2 months.
 We are working on increasing the capacity of our counselling program to decrease wait times.